Meet Folio3 AgTech at ASTA FCSC 2024 in Orlando, FL to unlock higher yields and efficiency. Book a Meeting

 What is The Best Breed Of Beef Cow To Raise?

-• Charolais: This breed is heavier in weight and in winters their coat thickens.
+• Charolais: This breed is heavier in weight, and in winter, their coat thickens.

 • Hereford: They mature early and their fattening abilities are great.
 They are docile and are efficient at milk-producing.